jaygrossman/AddressFinderExtension/README.md

 # AddressFinderExtension

 This is a [chrome extension](https://developer.chrome.com/docs/extensions/develop) that can add functionality to your Chrome Browser.
-Chrome [ developer get started page](https://developer.chrome.com/docs/extensions/get-started) has useful background and examples.
+The [chrome developer get started page](https://developer.chrome.com/docs/extensions/get-started) has useful background and examples.

 ## Description